with Christine and John Valters Paintner

 WORK & SERVICE: We take a ferry out to Inis Mor, the largest of the three Aran Islands.
 Celtic priest Dara Molloy will offer his insights into Celtic monasticism, engages us in ritual, and takes us to see St. Enda’s hermitage, as well as the monastic ruin of St. Ciaran where there is another sacred well.

 CONVERSION: Our final day finds us back in the magical Burren where we will take a hike over the Burren limestone to visit St. Colman's hermitage at the site of another sacred well set within a hazel grove.
 In the afternoon we visit the beautiful ruins of Corcomroe Abbey, an old Cistercian monastery named Sancta Maria de Petra Fertilis, or Mary of the Fertile Rock, and a very special and beautiful place where John O’Donohue used to celebrate Easter morning mass.
-We close our pilgrimage with a special evening gathering with live music from Mikey and the Scallywags. (lunch and dinner included)
+We close our pilgrimage with a special evening gathering with live music from local musicians. (lunch and dinner included)

 Departure in the morning, after breakfast.
 Please allow 2-3 hours of travel time if you are heading to the airport (Shannon airport takes an hour and 45 minutes and Dublin airport takes 3 hours by bus).